 - The author’s name and institutional affiliation should be redacted throughout the entire paper.
 (Example: Please redact lines such as, ‘My thesis advisor Franco Moretti‘ because that implies your affiliation with Stanford.)
 Papers containing the author’s name and institutional affiliation will require resubmission.

 All complete submissions should be sent to firstname.lastname@example.org no later than February 7 at 11:59 PM, Pacific Time.

 Notification of submission status should be sent out no later than mid-May 2016.

 Information for International Students

-We realize that some universities do not have B.A. programs or have programs in which students go straight from high school to a six-year program.
-That’s no problem!
-If you are coming from one of these universities, our only requirement is that you not have completed your fourth year of that program at the time of your submission.
+We understand that some universities have programs in which students go straight from secondary education to a five or six-year program.
+For authors enrolled in concurrent Bachelor’s/Master’s degree programs lasting five or more years, our only requirement is that you not have completed the fourth year of that program at the time of your submission.

 Authors from three-year undergraduate programs (e.g. French Licence, Italian Laurea, etc.) are welcome to submit papers written during or before their terminal year of study.
 Authors who graduated early (e.g. completing a four-year undergraduate program in two years) are also welcome to submit papers written during or before their terminal year of study.